What is a credit card annual fee and is it worth it?

 How do you avoid a credit card annual fee?

-To avoid an annual fee, you could apply for a card without one.
-If you currently have a card that has an annual fee, you might consider asking your card issuer whether they can switch you to a different card that doesn’t have a fee.
-In that case, you may not get a refund for an annual fee you’ve already paid.
+If you want to avoid an annual fee, you can apply for a credit card that doesn’t charge one.
+If you already have a card with an annual fee, you might consider asking your card issuer if they can switch you to a no-fee card.
+Keep in mind that if you’ve already paid the annual fee, you may not get a refund.

 Can a credit card annual fee be waived?

-Credit card issuers might be willing to waive annual fees in certain circumstances.
-For example, if:
+Credit card issuers might be willing to waive an annual fee in certain circumstances.
+But it depends on the cardholder and the issuer’s policies.

-Not every credit card has an annual fee.
-But if you find a card with benefits you’ll take advantage of, the fee might be worth it.
+Not all credit cards charge an annual fee.
+But if you find a card with benefits and rewards you’ll take advantage of, the annual fee might be worth it.

 -

-See if you’re pre-approved for rewards cards, with no harm to your credit.
+See if you’re pre-approved for rewards cards, with no harm to your credit scores.

 -